Database Seeding: What It Is, Methods, and Best Practices

 }

-ORM seeders are an improvement over raw SQL — typed languages like TypeScript (Prisma) and C# (EF Core) catch errors at compile time, the seed code lives alongside your app, and ORMs handle direct relationships through their own APIs (Prisma's nested writes, Laravel's model factories, EF Core's navigation properties).
+ORM seeders are an improvement over raw SQL — typed languages like TypeScript (Prisma) and C# (EF Core) catch errors at compile time, the seed code lives alongside your app, and ORMs handle direct relationships through their own APIs (Prisma's nested writes, Laravel's model factories, EF Core's seeding hooks).

 But the core problem remains.
 Data is still manually defined.
 Relationships are still manually wired.
-When a migration adds a required column or changes a relation, the seeder breaks — the same way a seed.sql breaks, just in TypeScript or PHP or C# instead of SQL.
+When a migration adds a required column or changes a relation, the seeder typically breaks — the same way a seed.sql breaks, just in TypeScript or PHP or C# instead of SQL.
 And you're locked to one ORM: a Prisma seed file can't be reused if part of your team uses Drizzle, or if you switch ORMs next year.
+For a side-by-side comparison of 7 database seeder tools (Laravel, Prisma, Drizzle, TypeORM, EF Core, Mockaroo, Seedfast) on FK resolution and schema drift, see the database seeder tool comparison.

 The dependency chain gets deep.
 To insert an order_item, you need an order, a product, and a price record.
 The order needs a user and a shipping_address.
 The product needs a category and a vendor.
 That's three or four levels of dependencies for one line item — and your seed code becomes more about wiring IDs together than about the data itself.

-Circular references appear.
+Circular references show up next.
 A user has a manager_id that references another user.
 A category has a parent_category_id.
 An employee belongs to a department, but a department has a head_employee_id.
-You can't insert either side first.
-Now your seed needs multi-pass inserts, deferred constraints, or nullable FKs — and the complexity of the seed script starts exceeding the complexity of the feature you're trying to test.
+You can't insert either side first, so the seed needs multi-pass inserts, deferred constraints, or nullable FKs.

 Migrations break seeds constantly.
 Every NOT NULL column addition, every new FK constraint, every renamed table requires someone to update the seed file.
 On an active codebase with weekly migrations, seed maintenance becomes a recurring tax that nobody budgets for.
 Eventually the seed file stops working and the team switches to "just ask Sarah, she knows how to get a working database."